longhorn/upgrade-responder/README.md

 If you add extra fields and want to display statical information for those fields, there are extra steps you need to follow to setup InfluxDB and Grafana.
 See [Add kubernetesVersion extra field](#add-kubernetesVersion-extra-field) for an example of how to add an extra field.

+#### Go client
+If your application is written in Golang, you can import our provided [client package](./client) and use it to save time writing code.
+See our [example](./example) for how to use the client package.

 ## References

 ### Response JSON config example